jaimejim/jaimejim.github.io/about.md

 I am currently co-chairing the [CoRE Working Group](https://datatracker.ietf.org/wg/core/charter/) which takes care of standardizing the Constrained Application Protocol (CoAP) and CoAP related standards.
 The point of [CoAP](https://tools.ietf.org/html/rfc7252) is to have a HTTP-like protocol for very resource constrained devices, thus connecting devices and the larger Internet.
 Before that I have been a contributor of these and other IETF groups and drafts.
 I am also the main author of [RFC7650](https://tools.ietf.org/html/rfc7650), [RFC8477](https://tools.ietf.org/html/rfc8477) and other drafts.
 I am also member of the IETF [Internet-of-Things Directorate](https://trac.ietf.org/trac/int/wiki/IOTDirWiki).
 Here is a video of [me sponsoring IETF](https://www.youtube.com/watch?v=uhnEG7_fCEs&feature=youtu.be) in case you are curious.
+If you want to know more about CoAP and the IETF, I have some [lecture material](https://jaime.win/lecture) available.

 **Open Mobile Alliance - Lightweight Machine to Machine (OMA-LWM2M)**

-[OMA-LWM2M](http://openmobilealliance.org) is another group to which I regularly contribute.
+[OMA-LWM2M](http://openmobilealliance.org) is another group to which I have contributed.
 LWM2M is a protocol built on top of CoAP, adding a set of interfaces for managing devices.

 I also follow as much as I can the [Thing-to-Thing Research Group](https://github.com/t2trg), W3C's [WoT Interest Group](https://github.com/w3c/wot/) and the [Open Connectivity Foundation](https://openconnectivity.org).
 Moreover, I am one of the four authors of the [Industrial Internet Consortium (IIC)](https://www.iiconsortium.org/pdf/IIC_PUB_G5_V1.0_PB_20170228.pdf) Connectivity Framework specification.

 **IP for Smart Objects (IPSO)**

-I am also a key contributor and chair of the [IPSO Semantic Group](http://www.ipso-alliance.org).
+I am also a contributor and chair of the [IPSO Semantic Group](http://www.ipso-alliance.org).
 IPSO has been working on enabling IoT for about a decade already.
 Originally tasked with fostering the introduction of IPv6 it then produced data models to enable interoperable devices, agnostic of the application layer.
 In addition to chairing the semantics working group I also helped [mentoring other companies](http://www.ipsochallenge.com/judges-mentors/), built the [IPSO SO Github Registry](http://ipso-alliance.github.io/pub/) with the XML definitions and documentation as well as [continuous validation support](https://travis-ci.org/IPSO-Alliance/pub).
 During this time I also built relations with other related groups such as OMA LWM2M or [BIPSO](http://bluetoother.github.io/bipso/#/).
 Home products like the [Ikea Tradfi](https://www.domoticz.com/forum/viewtopic.php?t=13882&start=20) also use this data model.

 ### Studies